John Wilde: The Early Works

 November 19 – December 31

-Opening Reception: Saturday, November 12 from 1 - 4 pm with a talk by Dr. Robert Cozzolino at 2 pm
+Opening Reception: Saturday, November 19 from 1 - 5 pm with a talk by Robert Cozzolino at 3 pm

 This important exhibition focuses on Wilde’s paintings and drawing from the 1940s and 1950s.
 Many of these work are pivotal works in his career and have never been exhibited before.
-A catalog will accompany this exhibition with an essay by Robert Cozzolino, the Patrick and Aimee Butler Curator of Paintings at the Minneapolis Institute of Ar.
-Dr. Cozzolin will giv a talk on John Wilde at the opening on November 12.
+A catalog will accompany this exhibition with an essay by Robert Cozzolino, the Patrick and Aimee Butler Curator of Paintings at the Minneapolis Institute of Art.
+Dr. Cozzolino will give a talk on John Wilde at the opening on November 19.